intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 implementations cease to be perfectly interoperable.

 Implementation bugs are often identified as the cause of variation, though it is often a combination of factors.
-Application of a protocol to new and unanticipated uses, and ambiguities or errors in the specification are often confounding factors.
-Situations where two peers disagree on interpretation should be expected over the lifetime of a protocol.
+Application of a protocol to uses that were not anticipated in the original design, or ambiguities and errors in the specification are often confounding factors.
+Disagreements on the interpretation of specifications should be expected over the lifetime of a protocol.

 Even with the best intentions, the pressure to interoperate can be significant.
 No implementation can hope to avoid having to trade correctness for interoperability indefinitely.

-An implementation that reacts to variations in the manner advised by Postel sets up a feedback cycle:
+An implementation that reacts to variations in the manner recommended in the robustness principle sets up a feedback cycle.
+Over time:

-* Over time, implementations progressively add new code to constrain how data is transmitted, or to permit variations in what is received.
+* Implementations progressively add new code to constrain how data is transmitted, or to permit variations in what is received.

-* Errors in implementations, or confusion about semantics can thereby be masked.
+* Errors in implementations or confusion about semantics are permitted or ignored.

 * These errors can become entrenched, forcing other implementations to be tolerant of those errors.

 A flaw can become entrenched as a de facto standard.
 Any implementation of the protocol is required to replicate the aberrant behavior, or it is not interoperable.
-This is both a consequence of applying Postel's advice, and a product of a natural reluctance to avoid fatal error conditions.
-Ensuring interoperability in this environment is often colloquially referred to as aiming to be "bug for bug compatible".
+This is both a consequence of applying the robustness principle, and a product of a natural reluctance to avoid fatal error conditions.
+Ensuring interoperability in this environment is often referred to as aiming to be "bug for bug compatible".

-For example, in TLS {{?TLS=RFC5246}} extensions use a tag-length-value format, and they can be added to messages in any order.
+For example, in TLS {{?TLS=RFC8446}} extensions use a tag-length-value format, and they can be added to messages in any order.
 However, some server implementations terminate connections if they encounter a TLS ClientHello message that ends with an empty extension.
 To maintain interoperability, client